 Mistake 6: Ignoring Unusual Noises

-The Problem: New sounds indicate developing problems.
-Ignored warnings become expensive repairs.
+The Problem: New sounds can indicate developing problems.
+Ignored warning signs often become expensive repairs.

 What Noises Mean: